 Here are just a few reasons to make happy baby pose a part of your daily routine:

-1. Relieves Tight Hips and Improves Hip Flexibility
+1. It Relieves Tight Hips and Hamstrings and Improves Flexibility

 Sit at a desk all day?
 Chances are your hip muscles are terribly tense.
 Happy baby is like a tonic for tight hips.

-That's because "happy baby pose is a hip opening exercise," Duvall says.
-It lengthens the glutes and hip adductors, alleviating the achiness and stiffness in these muscles and enhancing their flexibility, she says.
+That's because happy baby pose is a deep hip opener in yoga.
+It lengthens the glutes, hip adductors and hamstrings, alleviating stiffness in these muscles and improving their flexibility.